Depreciation: How it Works + Examples

 - Sum of the years’ digits: Add the digits for each year of an asset’s expected life.
 For example, if an asset was expected to last five years, the sum of the years’ digits would be determined by adding 5 + 4 + 3 + 2 + 1 for a total of 15.

-Example: Let’s say that you purchase a computer for $1,200 and you estimate that its estimated useful life is five years.
+Example: You purchase a computer for $1,200, and you estimate that its estimated useful life is five years.
 First, you’ll determine the sum of the years’ digits by adding up the digits in the five years of the computer’s useful life.
 In this case, it would be 1+ 2 + 3 + 4 + 5, or 15.
 Divide the remaining life of the asset by the sum of the years’ digits and multiply that by the difference between the cost of the asset and its salvage value.

 Cost less salvage value: $1,200 – $200 = $1,000